- 1 whole bone-in, skin-on chicken breast (that's TWO sides of the breast on the rib cage)

 - 3 Tbsp fish sauce

 - 1 Tbsp black soy sauce (or another kind of dark soy sauce)

 - 1 Tbsp sugar

 Dipping Sauce - Nam Jim Jeaw

-- 2 Tbsp tamarind concentrate (what is tamarind?)
+- 2 Tbsp Thai tamarind paste, store bought or homemade (what is tamarind?)

 - 1 Tbsp fish sauce

 - Chili flakes, to taste

 - 1 Tbsp toasted rice powder (see how to make it here, it's easy!)